anickacodes/AL-Command-line-Inventory-Application-Project/README.md

 # Command Line CRUD Application

-You will build an application that lets users create and manipulate to an extent, an inventory database.
+You will build (or test) an application that lets users create and manipulate to an extent, an inventory database.

 ## Getting Started